amgarton47/CS62data-structures/Profiling/project/README.md

       of the necessary commands in the `Makefile`.

    3. Analyze and understand the results.
 Note that:

       * for the Open Hashing implementation, the time to add a reference is the sum of the time for `open_add`, `hash_word` and `open_find_entry`
       * for the Bucket hasing implementation, the time to add a reference is the sum of the time for `bucket_add` and `hash_word`
+      * These differences can be seen in the _gprof_ _self_ and _total_ times per call:
+        * The _self_ time is the time spent in that routine.
+	* The _total_ time is the time spent in that routine, AND other routines it called.

    4. Write up an analysis (to be submitted as an ASCII text file `analysis.txt`) in which you address the questions described below.